Multidisciplinary Research Group

 Novel Applications in Multimodal and Digital Pathology

-We aim to embed the role of pathology across all research for the benefit of patients and to bring about improvements in the quality of reseach.
+We aim to embed the role of pathology across all research for the benefit of patients and to bring about improvements in the quality of research.
 Our team have interests in a wide range of projects including in digital pathology and image analysis, and multimodal and molecular pathology.
-Our group also includes Oxford Biocore, the recently formed NDS Tissue Handling Platform.
+We have a strong track record of using AI (Artificial Intelligence) in digital pathology in projects such as Articulate Pro and the Vanguard Path Study.

 Histopathology, the microscopic study of diseased tissue, is an important tool in research, since accurate diagnosis and analysis of cancer and other diseases allows researchers to better understand the effects on patients and their prognosis.
 It enables clinicians to stratify patients into risk groups and, in some cases, can ensure patients are not over or under treated.
 Samples of tissue are often stained for various markers to help diagnose and understand abnormal cells found in tumours, and to detect cellular events such as cell death which may help in understanding the behaviours in certain cancers, and the implications for disease progression.
 For instance, using immunohistochemistry staining for expression of a protein kinase in prostate cancer may be a marker of response to radiotherapy allowing clinicians to determine the effectiveness of the treatment.